joinemm/miso-bot/docs/README.md

 > \>google <search...\>

+#### DuckDuckGo

+Use any DuckDuckGo [bangs](https://duckduckgo.com/bang) to quickly search the internet!

+\>!<bang\> <search...\>

 ---

 # LastFM

 Integration with the music tracking service, last.fm.
 For anything requiring artist name, the name must be formatted **exactly** as is shows up in the lastfm website.

+You can mention anyone in a command and you will see the mentioned user's stats instead, as long as they have connected their last.fm username of course.

 First connect your lastfm account by using